chrisvana/repobuild/README.md

 CODE CLEANUP<br/>
 - This is not the prettiest stuff in the world, especially nodes/...

+FILE HANDLING<br/>
+- We expand files in repobuild's input step.
+- We currently do not match against dependent rules' "outs".
+- Current hack is to set file as $GEN_DIR/path/to/dep/file, and strict_file_mode_: false.
+- Ideally, "path/tp/dep/file" would look in "outs" as well as source tree.

 FUSE<br/>
 - We should not have to explicitly download code not being modified in the current client.
 - Directories can be mapped to git/svn/etc repositories on the web, and seamlessly integrated via a readonly mount.
 - "third_party" is currently very large (includes boost, amongst others), and we should only have to cache files actually used for compilation locally.
 <br/>

 DISTRIBUTED BUILD<br/>
 - Currently this whole thing generates a makefile.